GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 *parameters may be instantiated only be names, optionally applied to some type arguments*.
 So, for example `zero` instantiated with `2` may be used as a module parameter, but `0x10 + 0x20` would not.
-Note that literals are a special case of this schema becuase they are just sugar for `demote`.
+Note that literals are a special case of this schema because they are just sugar for `demote`.

-With this restriction, the rule is that two module instantiations are the same if the havey the same parameters, where types are compared as usual, and values are compared by name.
+With this restriction, the rule is that two module instantiations are the same if they have the same parameters, where types are compared as usual, and values are compared by name.
 Here are some examples:

       moudle X where